The Theatre Conservatory

 Health policy

-The Theatre Conservatory faculty and the College administration will work with students to make reasonable accommodations to assignments and schedules in order to allow for necessary vocal, physical, or psychological rehabilitation.
-If, however, severe pathological conditions prevent satisfactory participation and/or completion of learning outcomes needed for an isolated course(s), or the total courses necessary for the degree, a student may be guided through their options for taking a leave of absence until sufficient health is regained, selecting a major in which all coursework can be completed (including with appropriate accommodation), or making further amendment to a degree map and time to graduation.
-This determination is made by the Chair of the Theatre Conservatory and in consultation with appropriate faculty and university offices.
+The Theatre Conservatory faculty and College administration will work with students and University administration to make reasonable accommodations to assignments and schedules when appropriate to support vocal, physical, or psychological recovery.
+If significant health concerns prevent satisfactory participation in coursework or completion of required learning outcomes, students may be advised to consider options such as a temporary leave of absence, modification of their academic plan, or selection of a major in which degree requirements can be completed with appropriate accommodation.
+These determinations are made by the Chair of the Theatre Conservatory in consultation with relevant faculty, College administration, and University officials.